IngeborgArdoe/training/foundation/exercise-09.md

 The reason is that you will soon set up a "file preview" which utilizes calls against the server.
 Naturally, the server needs to know about the new object class for this to work.

 ####3.
-Create a task "Paste new Document from File".
+Create an action "Paste new Document from File".

 This should take Company and File(s) as input, and create Document(s).

 *Guidance: You will need 3 data sources; Company (name="Company (input)", Max Occurrences="one", private=no), General File (name="General files (input), Max Occurrences="unbound", private=no) and Document (name="Documents (to be created)", Max Occurrences=unbound, private=yes).
-The task is logically very simple.
+The action is logically very simple.
 All you need is a Scope and a Create Objects effect.
-If you need inspiration, you can look at the equivalent task «Paste new Mail from file».
-Remember to define the security of the task after creation.*
+If you need inspiration, you can look at the equivalent action «Paste new Mail from file».
+Remember to define the security of the action after creation.*

 *Tip: The file-input comes with Max Occurrances "unbounded".
 For each file, a document has to be made.
 Here you can either make use of an Enumerator which loops through the General File data source OR (even simpler) you can define a Create Object on data source Document which is bound to the General File data source at the top level.
 The latter option will create a document per instance in the "General Files (input)" data source!*